BJP leading in Uttarakhand in early trends | Politics

 - India

-The BJP was leading in four seats while the Congress in three in Uttarakhand on Thursday, according to early trends available.
+The BJP was ahead of the Congress in Uttarakhand with its party candidates leading in 26 seats on Thursday, according to early trends available.

-Counting of votes for the 70 assembly seats in the state is underway.
+According to data available on the Election Commission website at 10:10 AM am for 48 seats, the Congress was ahead in 18 seats, BSP in two seats, the Uttarakhand Janekta party and independent in one each.

 The ruling BJP is seeking a second consecutive term in office this time, something which has never happened in the state's 21-year history.